whatever/whatever/resume.typ

 - Curated datasets for evaluation and fine-tuning - #tech[Python]
 - Architected and designed large scale fine-tuning workflows for email drafting - #tech[Python]

-*Stealth Startup: FoodTech, translating conversations into API calls*
+==== Stealth Startup: FoodTech, translating conversations into API calls
+- Fine-tuned Dolphin Mixtral to improve conversational style <sec-freelance-synthetic> - #tech[Mixtral], #tech[HuggingFace], #tech[Python]
+- Designed and built question-answering workflows inspired by Graph-of-thoughts - #tech[OpenAI API], #tech[Python]
-- Designed and built SMS-based chat interface to LLM's - #tech[AWS Bedrock], #tech[LangChain], #tech[Twilio], #tech[Python]
+- Designed and built SMS-based chat interface to LLMs - #tech[AWS Bedrock], #tech[LangChain], #tech[Twilio], #tech[Python]
-- Designed and built interface from LLM conversations to downstream API's - #tech[AWS Bedrock], #tech[Python]
+- Designed and built interface from LLM conversations to downstream APIs - #tech[AWS Bedrock], #tech[Python]
 - Automated MLOps for LLM-based projects - finetuning, testing, deployment, and performance evaluation
 - Designed and deployed IaC for all services - #tech[Terraform]
-- Designed and built question-answering workflows inspired by Graph-of-thoughts - #tech[OpenAI API], #tech[Python]
-- Fine-tuned Dolphin Mixtral to improve conversational style - #tech[Mixtral], #tech[HuggingFace], #tech[Python]

-*Stealth Startup: Generative AI as a service*
+==== Stealth Startup: Generative AI as a service
 - Diagnosed and solved a mission-critical problem for scheduling flow of traffic to clients - #tech[Math]!
 - Designed and built API to develop, simulate, and actually orchestrate system traffic flows - #tech[Python]
-- Standardized ML Ops approach for use with Stable Diffusion and LLM's - #tech[Terraform]
+- Standardized ML Ops approach for use with Stable Diffusion and LLMs - #tech[Terraform]
 - Designed and built tooling to monitor, compare, and research LLM performance - #tech[Python], #tech[LLM], #tech[LLaMa]

 === #job([Owl.co], "Software Engineer", "January 2023 - September 2023")

 Returning to the startup world, I designed and built products, catering to the Insurance Industry, with a focus on integrating Machine Learning with Human tasks.
 Here my focus was on ML products instead of Data scale.

-- Led an interdisciplinary team building ML products, automating tasks performed by human investigators: scraping the web, classifying documents, designing ETL's - #tech[Clojure], #tech[PyTorch], #tech[Presto], #tech[Spark]
+- Led an interdisciplinary team building ML products, automating tasks performed by human investigators: scraping the web, classifying documents, designing ETLs - #tech[Clojure], #tech[PyTorch], #tech[Presto], #tech[Spark]
 - Architected systems to integrate ML inference with human-driven tasks - #tech[Clojure], #tech[AWS Sagemaker]
+- Automated hundreds of daily insurance claims investigations with the use of ML, reducing manual investigations by 70%
 - Designed and built ETL workflows for analytic databases - #tech[Airflow], #tech[Spark]
 - Built dashboards tracking performance of ML models against their human counterparts - #tech[Presto], #tech[Airflow]
 - Mentored mid-level Engineers on Data Engineering